100x65b1111000/nvim/README.md

 - [conform.nvim](https://github.com/stevearc/conform.nvim)
 - [highlight-colors.nvim](https://github.com/brenoprata10/nvim-highlight-colors)

-# You can also use the statusline/tabline/statuscolumn in your own config too !!
+# You can use the statusline/tabline/statuscolumn in your own config too !!
 Doing so is fairly easy, just grab the `ui` folder and place it inside your config, and call the setup functions for any of the statusline/tabline/statuscolumn inside your config and that's just it.